-Scotland in the spring is magical, and Hilton Grand Vacations has four properties to welcome you home among ancient castles and Heelin Coos.
+Scotland vacations in the spring are magical, and Hilton Grand Vacations has four properties to welcome you home among ancient castles and Heelin Coos.
 After a visit to Edinburgh, trek out to the natural beauty of Scotland for an unforgettable vacation.

 Located in the heart of Cairngorm National Park in a 65-acre woodland estate, this charming hideaway provides a relaxing retreat for guests seeking a serene Scottish holiday.
 The distinctive Nordic design of each lodge and the adjacent Coylumbridge Hotel evoke the beauty of the surrounding countryside and breathtaking Cairngorm Mountains.
 Vacationers enjoy on-site amenities including a swimming pool complex with sauna, dining options, and a children’s recreation area.
 Guests can spend their days’ hiking, climbing, horseback riding, and sailing.

 Here are a few highlights of things to see and do near the Resort: